cartoway/planner-web/README.md

 ## Configuration

 ### Background Tasks
-Delayed job (background task) can be activated by setting `Mapotempo::Application.config.delayed_job_use = true` it's allow asynchronous running of import geocoder and optimization computation.
+Delayed job (background task) can be activated by setting `Planner::Application.config.delayed_job_use = true` it's allow asynchronous running of import geocoder and optimization computation.

 ## Initialization